adarshaacharya/aaja/CONTRIBUTING.md

 # Open the CLI root directory and run.
 npm link

-# This will link the CLI binary `awais` so that you can execute it.
+# This will link the CLI binary `aaja` so that you can execute it.
 ```

 ## Directory Structure